mrmcwethy/Adafruit_CircuitPython_DHT/README.rst

 ----------------------------

 First you must request data from the device by calling measure().
-If measure() return 0 then the sensor data is ready
+If measure() returns 0, the sensor data is ready!

 .. code:: python